rafshawn/OC-Hackintosh-Z370-E/README.md

 	- Use **Explorer++** (*Run as Admin*) and do your thing through there.

 ## Config File
+> [!NOTE]
+> This config has been sanitized.
+You’ll need to generate your own SMBIOS values using GenSMBIOS to use iCloud, iMessage, or App Store services safely.

+- With ProperTree, <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>R</kbd> to perform a clean snapshot
+- `config.plist` must match contents of the EFI folder.
+- If a file is deleted but left in `config.plist`, OpenCore will stop booting (error).
+- Any modifications can benefot from just using the snapshot tool to update `config.plist`

+### Config Property List

 # BIOS Settings
 > [!WARNING]